evnbr/bindery/docs/about.md

 Bindery.js 1.0 was developed in Spring 2014 for [for/with/in](http://htmloutput.risd.gd/),
 a publication from participants in the graphic design course *HTML Output* at [RISD](http://risd.edu).
 It was based on the [much-maligned](https://alistapart.com/blog/post/css-regions-considered-harmful), [now abandoned](https://arstechnica.com/information-technology/2014/01/google-plans-to-dump-adobe-css-tech-to-make-blink-fast-not-rich/) CSS Regions spec, using [a polyfill](https://github.com/FremyCompany/css-regions-polyfill).
 [Catherine Leigh Schmidt](http://cath.land) and [Lukas WinklerPrins](http://ltwp.net) produced a Jekyll theme called [Baby Bindery](https://github.com/thedesignoffice/babybindery) for the [Design Office](http://thedesignoffice.org/) based on this initial version.

-Bindery.js 2.0 has been redeveloped since February 2017 by [Evan Brooks](http://evanbrooks.info).
+Bindery.js 2.0 has been developed since February 2017 by [Evan Brooks](https://evanbrooks.info).
 It has been rewritten from scratch to be smaller, faster, more flexible, and more robust.
-With thanks to [John Caserta](http://johncaserta.com/) and [Teddy Bradford](#) for contributions and feedback.
+With thanks to [John Caserta](http://johncaserta.com/) and [Teddy Bradford](https://teddybradford.com/) for contributions and feedback.

 Report bugs, make suggestions, or lend a hand
   <a href="https://github.com/evnbr/bindery">on Github</a>.